TASC Test Item Types

 - Multiple Selected-Response

-- Challenging Cognitive Tasks: Career and College Readiness Standards include items that provide evidence of robust student thinking about important content.
+- Challenging Cognitive Tasks: College and Career Readiness Standards include items that provide evidence of robust student thinking about important content.

 - Rigorous Validity and Reliability: Standards-aligned assessments are engineered and developed to support appropriate and instructionally meaningful uses of data.

-- Innovative Item Types: Career and College Readiness Standards include performance tasks, technology-enhanced items, and extended constructed response items in addition to the traditional multiple-choice items to measure the depth, rigor, and complexity of comprehension.
+- Innovative Item Types: College and Career Readiness Standards include performance tasks, technology-enhanced items, and extended constructed response items in addition to the traditional multiple-choice items to measure the depth, rigor, and complexity of comprehension.

-- Informative Reports: Provide teachers and administrators with useful, actionable interim/benchmark or summative information that links student performance to College and Career Readiness Standards.
+- Informative Reports: Provide teachers and administrators with useful, actionable information that links student performance to College and Career Readiness Standards.

 Some new item types have multiple parts.
 For example, an ELA performance task item may include some or all of these parts: